 BROOKFIELD “BABY FACE” MILK BOTTLES

-HOWEVER, virtually all of the original babyface milk bottles are in CLEAR (or nearly colorless) glass.
-If you find a Brookfield “Babyface” bottle in any glass color other than clear (or “off-clear”), you can be sure it is modern reproduction (fake) , and was produced as a decorator or mail-order novelty or “gift shop” item (normally sold empty).
+HOWEVER, virtually all of the original babyface milk bottles occur in CLEAR (or nearly colorless) glass.
+If you find a Brookfield “Babyface” type milk bottle in any glass color other than clear (or “off-clear”), you can be sure it is modern reproduction (fake) , and was produced as a decorator or mail-order novelty or “gift shop” item, normally sold empty.

-The majority of these repro bottles are found in cobalt blue or pink glass, and have been manufactured within the last 30-40 years or so, most of them apparently from the 1970s, 1980s and 1990s.
-Large numbers of these bottles have been imported from Asia, principally China.
+The majority of these repro bottles are found in cobalt blue or pink glass, and have been manufactured within the last 30-40 years or so, most of them apparently from the 1970s, 1980s and/or 1990s.
+Large numbers of these bottles have been imported into the United States from Asia, principally China.

 These bottles are quite beautiful in their own right, and make a great window display, but it is important that collectors understand that they are not true, original milk bottles.
 Any seller that declares a cobalt blue Brookfield milk bottle to be an old, authentic milk bottle is (either intentionally or accidentally) misrepresenting the piece.